chapmanjacobd/que/README.md

   If opened, the user should be able to connect its current stdin to the process'.

-## Job management
+## task management

 - Shutdown: stop all the background processes related to the queues.
 - tail (id): 'tail' the last lines of a process' output.
 - list: list the queues, with relevant information
 - wait (id)\*: block until some processes dies
-- remove (id)+: remove jobs from the queue
+- remove (id)+: remove tasks from the queue
-- clear: remove the information about dead jobs (errorlevels, etc.)
+- clear: remove the information about dead tasks (errorlevels, etc.)